-CySA+ vs CASP+: How to Choose Your Cybersecurity Path
+CySA+ vs SecurityX (Formerly CASP+): How to Choose Your Cybersecurity Path

 As cyber threat levels increase, vigilant enterprises are staffing up to protect themselves.
 Many are looking to add both security analysts and risk managers to their cybersecurity workforce.
-Maybe you’re looking to win one of these cybersecurity jobs?
-If so, what certifications will you need?
+If you're looking to land one of these cybersecurity jobs, you might be wondering what certifications you will need.

-Do you need both CySA+ and CASP+, or can you fast-track your cybersecurity career by skipping the CySA+ certification step and going straight for the CASP+?
+Do you need both CySA+ and SecurityX, or can you fast-track your cybersecurity career by skipping CySA+ and going straight to SecurityX?
 In this article, we'll explore the two certifications and help you decide if skipping the CySA+ step is a wise choice.

 Before we discuss whether it's worth skipping a step, let’s examine these two cybersecurity certifications in detail.